Congratulations on your recent admission to the USC Thornton School of Music!

 We are excited about your admission and we look forward to personally welcoming you to the Thornton School in August.

-Letter of Admission and youSC Portal
+Letter of Admission and YouSC Portal

-USC issues Letters of admission electronically via a secure portal called youSC.
-To view your admission letter, you must create an account (register) on the youSC portal, then log-in.
+USC issues Letters of admission electronically via a secure portal called YouSC.
+To view your admission letter, you must create an account (register) on the YouSC portal, then log-in.
 Note that the YouSC login is not the same as your application log-in credentials.
-If you do not see your admission letter in the youSC portal right away, please be patient, it may take 2-4 business days for it to appear.
+If you do not see your admission letter in the YouSC portal right away, please be patient, it may take 2-4 business days for it to appear.

 Be sure to print your admission letter and also save a copy to your computer.
-Admission letters are only available via the youSC portal for a few months.
+Admission letters are only available via the YouSC portal for a few months.
 Once the letters are removed from the portal, they are no longer available, so it is very important to save a copy of your letter now.

 Read your letter of admission carefully.
 If the second page of your letter indicates that you have “continuing registration requirements,” you must satisfy them as stated in the letter.
-(For example, you may need to verify your previous degree, or your department may require you to maintain a specified grade point average.)
+(For example, you may need to verify your previous degree, or your department may require you to complete a project or maintain a specified grade point average.)
 If you have questions about these requirements, you may contact Thornton Admission and Student Affairs, or speak to your academic advisor when you meet before fall classes begin.

-Statement of Intent and Commitment Deposit – Deadline April 15, 2025*
+Statement of Intent and Commitment Deposit – Deadline April 15, 2026*

 Please communicate your plans to us through the online Statement of Intent form.

-- To accept the offer of admission, submit the statement of intent form and pay the $500 deposit via youSC.
+- To accept the offer of admission, submit the statement of intent form and pay the $500 deposit via YouSC.

-Note that the $500 deposit is waived for Teaching Assistants. - To decline the offer of admission, indicate your decision via the statement of intent form in youSC.
+Note that the $500 deposit is waived for Teaching Assistants. - To decline the offer of admission, indicate your decision via the statement of intent form in YouSC.

 USC Graduate Welcome Website